 What to expect in the creation of dental crowns

 Dental crowns require two appointments to complete.
-During the first visit, Dr. Freeman will prepare the natural tooth by removing the surrounding tooth enamel.
+During the first visit, our team will prepare the natural tooth by removing the surrounding tooth enamel.
 This eliminates the crown adding bulk when placed.
 Impressions, or “molds,” are made and sent to a ceramist at a dental laboratory with specific instructions from the dentist for shape, size, and color.
 Patients have a temporary crown placed until they can return to the office for their final restoration.

 Call South Knox Dental today